 On our quest to get people to realize they need to stop paying bank fees, we also wanted to share that with people who use the popular Coinstar coin machines.
 I’ve used them many times in the past, but always hated paying them to process the coins.
 Well, after looking around, I was able to find a way to get them to process my coins for free and it’s not illegal.
 It’s actually part of their system.
 The caveat is you don’t get your coins back in cash, but in a different form.
 Read below to see how you can skip the Coinstar fee and save yourself some money in the long run.

 If you’re interested in doing away with any high bank fees, check out these top banks for better savings rates.
+You can also read our selection for the best savings rates you can get from a savings account.

 One of my most popular posts on this blog was when I wrote about how it seems many banks don’t accept coin deposits anymore.
 I get a lot of emails about the subject to this day and that post was over four years ago.
 I still see a lot of chatter on forums about banks around some towns not accepting coins at all.
 Some banks have coin counting machines in their lobby, but they might only be for account holders.
 There are others like TD Bank which charges a fee to use the machine.
 I hate how it’s so much of a pain to deposit or exchange real legal tender.
 It shouldn’t be this way.
 I think we might have to blame our consumer culture of switching to plastic, the expense of keeping coins, and companies like Coinstar.